 help you get it made yeah and my third bit of advice would be to keep in touch with the organizers of

-the film festivals that screen your work i like to think of the march on washington film festival as my home
+the film festivals that screen your work i like to think of March On as my home

 festival because i always check in and not only to update you all on what i’m doing but also to